We Reviewed The Most Awesome Apps for Kids Under 5 So You Don’t Have To. Here Are Our Top Picks.

 This app is free to download.
 There are in-app purchases to unlock more animals for costs ranging from ninety-nine cents to $1.99, or you can unlock all of them with a single purchase of $2.99.

 Price: $2.99 on iOS App Store; Free with in-app purchases on Google Play

 Busy Shapes helps children improve their ability to handle simple objects through a series of puzzles.
 This app encourages experimentation and learning using gentle guidance and no-fail scenarios.
 It also has a lot of features designed with baby in mind.
 Parents can limit access to the home button and “turn off” parts of the screen to make sure baby doesn’t accidentally exit the app, for example.

 This cheerful collection from Duckie Deck includes six fun and friendly games for kids aged 2-5 years.
 Kids can practice visual matching skills, experience digital versions of everyday activities, get excited about trying different types of foods, practice caring for a pet, and much more.
 The app is wholesome and delightful.

-Duckie Deck Collection costs $2.99 and is complete.
+Duckie Deck Collection is complete.
 It is also very child-safe so you can relax while your child is playing.